DenisGorbachev/master-of-dialogue-pintask-plugin/README.md

 Autojoin plugin for Pintask
 =======================

-Become a card member upon leaving a comment.
+You become a card member upon leaving a comment on http://pintask.me/.